 We have not generated any revenue to date from product sales and do not expect to do so in the near future.
-During the year ended December 31, 2016, and 2015, we recognized \$5.2 million and \$0.2 million, respectively, of revenue related to our collaboration agreements with Vertex and Casebia.
-As of December 31, 2016, we had not received any milestone or royalty payments under the Vertex collaboration agreement.
+During the year ended December 31, 2017, 2016 and 2015 we recognized \$41.0 million, \$5.2 million, and \$0.2 million, respectively, of revenue related to our collaboration agreements with Vertex and Casebia.
+We did not recognize any revenue during the year ended December 31, 2014.
+As of December 31, 2017, we had not received any milestone or royalty payments under the Vertex collaboration agreement.
 For additional information about our revenue recognition policy, see the "Critical Accounting Policies and Estimates-Revenue."